clfs/ensure/README.md

 ```

 Instead, you can strengthen the `-f` flag by using `ensure` in tandem.
 Here's
-what that might look like (with the hash truncated for space):
+what that might look like (with the hash truncated for clarity):
 ```
 curl https://sh.rustup.rs -sSf | ensure sha256 9bbf4987[...] | sh
 ```

-This isn't a great solution, to be fair.
-I'd much prefer it if the `rustup` team
+This isn't a great solution, to be fair - I'd definitely prefer the `rustup`
-used signing keys for their installer.
-For example, [RVM] does that using GPG
+team use signing keys for their installation script.
+The [RVM] installer is a
-keys (which is a bit outdated, unfortunately).
+useful example, even if it uses outdated GPG tooling.

 ## License
 MIT; check the LICENSE file.